prodaft/cradle/docs/content/docs/developer-guide/backend/file-pipeline.md

 S3-compatible storage.

 ## Upload lifecycle
-- Pending uploads track initiated uploads that are not finalized.
-- Finalized uploads create FileReference records.
-- Files can be linked to notes, digests, and users.
+Pending uploads track initiated uploads that are not finalized.
+Finalized uploads create `FileReference` records, and files can be linked to notes, digests, and users.

 ## Processing
-- Files can be auto-processed to compute hashes and metadata.
-- Hashing is limited by configured max file size.
+Files can be **auto-processed** to compute hashes and metadata, and hashing is limited by the configured maximum file size.

 ## Storage
-- Storage uses a pluggable backend with bucket configuration.
-- File paths include UUIDs for traceability.
+Storage uses a pluggable backend with bucket configuration, and file paths include UUIDs for traceability.

-See also: {{< ref "/docs/user-guide/analysts/files" >}}.